 Show All Answers

+The Lake Street Station is located on Lake Street south of Route 120 and serves Metra's Milwaukee District North line between Chicago and Fox Lake.
 The Washington Street Station is located on Washington Street west of Lake Street and serves Metra's North Central line between Chicago and Antioch.
-For more information click here.

 A valid driver's license, proof of insurance, and registration (other driver information may be required) is necessary for the officer to complete an accident report.